 (2) Subsection (1) does not limit the rule-making powers conferred on a court by any other Act.

+Note for this section:

-Note: There is no equivalent to this section in the Model Law.
+There is no equivalent to this section in the Model Law.

 41. Regulations

 The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.